neurologic/Comparative-Animal-Behavior/observation-and-analysis/components.md

 Relationship between variation in food taste and desire to eat food.
 :::

 Think about your own food preferences and whether a sweet food be a strong or weak stimulus for eating.
 Then, imagine you are are really really really hungry (ie. increased *internal drive* to eat), would you be more or less likely to eat in response to a weak food stimulus compared to when you are full?
+Why (in terms of Lorenz's model)?

 ---
 > ⏳ 10 min